Holding Space for Trauma – Diving Deeper: trauma informed care for the full spectrum perinatal period from preconception

 Why regular self reflection and adopting a growth mindset is paramount to your personal growth and the growth of your clients when practicing trauma informed care

 The course is accessible for midwives, gynaecologists, kraamverzorgenden, doulas, counselors, childbirth educators, bodyworkers with a minimum of 2-3 years working experience and/or having attended a minimum of 10 births.
 If you feel you are eligible to attend this course, without meeting these requirements, send us an email and we can discuss.
 We accept a maximum of 12 course participants.

 Accreditation: NBvD is applied for / Cluster D points for KNOV-members upon receiving certificate of completion (25 hours)

 You can retract your registration within 14 days of the online registration and payment.
 This is not possible if the training takes place within 30 days of registration.
 If the intake interview is within those 14 days, and if in the interview it is mutually agreed that you will attend the course, the 14 day withdrawal policy falls due.

-We strongly suggest that if you’re on call, you arrange back-up for the three days of the training; because of the nature of the training, you cannot catch up in a subsequent training and if you’d miss the first day, you cannot come to the second day.
+We strongly recommend that if you’re on call, you arrange back-up for the 3 days of the training; because of the nature of the training, you cannot catch up in a subsequent training and if you’d miss the first day, you cannot come to the following days.